tarantool/metrics/doc/monitoring/api_reference.rst

     Return the latency measuring middleware for HTTP ver.
 2.x.x.

     :param collector: Middleware collector object.
-                      If not set, uses the default collector (like in ``http_middleware.get_default_collector()``).
+                      If not set, the default collector is used (like in ``http_middleware.get_default_collector()``).

     **Usage:**